Aspects of the commuting graph: Structure of groups whose commuting graphs are cographs or chordal graphs

 So, $G/F(G)$ is isomorphic to a subgroup of $\Aut(N)$ which is almost simple with socle isomorphic to $\Inn(N)$ and contains a subgroup $H/F(G) \cong\Inn(N)$, therefore $G/F(G)$ is almost simple.
 Thus, statement (a)(ii) holds.

 Now we prove statement (b).
 Assume that $L=\Soc(G)$ is non-abelian.
 Then $L=A\times S$, where $A$ is abelian and $S$ is the direct product of non-abelian simple groups, moreover, both $A$ and $S$ are normal subgroups of $G$.
-By Proposition~\ref{cog-subg} and Theorem~\ref{zj-thm}, $S$ is simple and $\Gamma(S)$ is a cograph {\rm(}resp. a chordal graph{\rm)}.
+By Propositions~\ref{cog-subg} and~\ref{zj-thm}, $S$ is simple and $\Gamma(S)$ is a cograph {\rm(}resp. a chordal graph{\rm)}.
 If $C=C_G(S)$, then $C \unlhd G$ and $C \cap S =1$ since $S$ is simple.
 Thus, $N=SC=S \times C$ is a normal subgroup of $G$.
 By Proposition~\ref{cog-subg}, $\Gamma(N)$ is also a cograph (resp.\ a chordal graph).
-Using Theorem~\ref{zj-thm}, we conclude that $C$ is abelian.
+Using Proposition~\ref{zj-thm}, we conclude that $C$ is abelian.
 Moreover, $G/C$ is isomorphic to a subgroup of $\Aut(S)$ which is almost simple, therefore $G/N$ is isomorphic to a subgroup of $\Out(S)$.
-Thus, by the Schreier Conjecture, $G/N$ is solvable, and therefore statement (b) holds.
+Thus, by the Schreier Conjecture (Theorem~\ref{schreier}), $G/N$ is solvable, and therefore statement (b) holds. \end{proof}